October 30, 2015

 Create a Selection using the Rectangular Marquee Tool (M)

-Next, inverse the selection by choosing Select>Inverse.
+Next, invert the selection by choosing Select>Inverse.

 Inverse The Selection

-5. Add a Layer Mask
+Step 5: Add Layer Mask

+Click the Add layer mask button at the bottom of the Layers panel or you can choose Layer>Layer Mask>Reveal Selection.
 A black layer mask thumbnail with a white border appears on the selected layer, revealing everything on the selected layer, except the white border.

 Create Layer Mask

-6. Create a fading frame
+Step 6: Create a fading frame

+Double click the layer mask thumbnail to display its Properties.
+The Layer Mask controls display on the Properties panel.
 Drag the Feather slider to the right to give fading effect to the border.

 Adjust the feather on the Layer Mask

-7. Save the Document
+Step 7: Save Document

+Choose File>Save or else just press Ctrl+S to save your project file.
+In the Save As dialog box, navigate to the folder where you want to store the file.
+Type a name in the File Name text box and leave the default Photoshop (*.PSD;*.PDD) format.
+Click Save to store the image.
 Once you have finished, you will probably also want to use File>Save As (Shift+Ctrl+S) to export the image in a more widely used format, such as JPEG, PNG, TIFF, etc.

 Photoshop Vignette